AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 Tiny edits = big gains in precision and recall.

-Quick Polishing Checklist
+Quick AI Flashcard Polishing Checklist

 - One fact per card (avoid multi‑paragraph answers)